The translation of this document is outdated.

 5) administration tasks the performance of which in accordance

-with the procedures laid down by this Law has been assigned by
+with the procedures laid down in this Law has been assigned by

 State administration institutions to local governments (Section